Marathon Man (1976)

 Babe: Why do you have so little accent?

 Christian Szell: I had alexia as a child.
 Alexia is a disease...

 Babe: I know.
 It's where you can't understand written speech.

 Christian Szell: Highest marks.
 At any event, my writing is childish still, but I'm a fanatic about spoken language.
 I envy you your school days.
 Enjoy them fully.
 It's that last time in your life no one expects anything of you.

 [after Szell tortures Babe by drilling into a healthy tooth, he still gets no information about Babe's brother, frustrating Szell]

 Christian Szell: He knew nothing.
-If he'd known, he would've told.
+If he had known, he would have told.
 Get rid of him!

 Janeway: I don't think you've heard the news.

 Janeway: You're leaving tomorrow on the 1:00 flight.